 To speed up compilation, the compute version specific to your GPU could be passed to cmake as, e.g., -DGPU_COMPUTE_VER=50.
-A quick explanation and numbers for some architectures can be found here.
+A quick explanation and numbers for some architectures can be found in this page.

 Note: Enabling distributed GPU training